 - Adipose (fat cells)

 Bone marrow transplants were the first stem cell procedures and were introduced around 1968.
 This procedure was revolutionary and is still used in certain applications today.
 The potential shortcomings in bone marrow transplants are that the process is painful and it utilizes the aging stem cells of the patient.
 The procedure to acquire the bone marrow requires that the doctor drill a hole in either the hip or femur and extract the marrow.
 The stem cells are then extracted from the marrow and reintroduced into the patient's body.
 This was big news in 1968 and helped many patients.
-But there are more effective and less painful ways to enjoy the effects of stem cell therapy today
+But there are more effective and less painful ways to enjoy the effects of naturally repairing the body today.

 Adipose is another stem cell treatment that you may have heard about.
 In this procedure, the stem cells are extracted from your fat cells.
-This is widely used in Canada because of governmental regulation and is still used upon occasion in the US but it’s not a favorite of many more advanced stem cell clinics.
-The reason many clinics shy away from adipose is that the procedure is using aged stem cells and perhaps more importantly, the body stores many toxins in fat cells.
+This is widely used in Canada because of governmental regulation and is still used upon occasion in the US.
+The reason many clinics shy away from adipose is that the procedure is using aged stem cells and perhaps, more importantly, the body stores many toxins in fat cells.
 Those toxins may have an adverse effect on the quality of the stem cells causing a far inferior outcome.

-Umbilical allografts are an extremely effective source for stem cells for multiple reasons and have many uses.
-First, they are harvested at the time of birth from tissue that would have previously been discarded.
+There are many types of procedures in regenerative medicine.
+A very powerful and effective one uses the healing potential of umbilical allografts.
+The healing tissue is harvested at the time of birth from tissue that would have previously been discarded.
 The mother and baby experience no pain or ill effects from donating this tissue.
-Second, the stem cells are very young and very healthy.
-Third, the mother and baby have been monitored and well cared for throughout the pregnancy.
+The cells in the tissue are very young and very healthy.
+The mother and baby have been monitored and well cared for throughout the pregnancy.

-These stem cells are only harvested from cesarean section births.
-Many top stem cell clinics, including ours, use these stem cells extensively due to their high rate of success.
+These cells are only harvested from cesarean section births.
+Many top regenerative medicine clinics, including ours, use these cells extensively due to their high rate of success.

 The Umbilical cord contains a gelatinous substance known as Wharton’s Jelly.
-This substance contains mesenchymal stem cells and these are very effective healing cells.
+This substance contains mesenchymal cells which are very effective healing cells.
 This tissue also contains a tremendous amount of cytokines, growth factors, collagens, proteins, peptides and numerous other components needed to regenerate injured tissue.
-So these stem cell injections contain a great deal more healing ability than a more common stem cell therapy.
 This tissue is much different than cord blood that you may have heard spoken about.

-Stem cell injections derived from Wharton’s Jelly are highly effective for, and have helped many people avoid surgery for:
+Regenerative medicine is highly effective for and has helped many people avoid surgery for: